typhoonworks/usher/README.md

 Usher is a web framework-agnostic invitation link management library for any Elixir application with Ecto.

 >🚧 This library is in its infancy so you should treat all versions as early pre-release versions.
 We'll make the best effort to give heads up about breaking changes; however we can't guarantee backwards compatibility for every change.
+>
+> Have use cases not covered by Usher?
+Open an issue, we'd love to help you out ❤️.
+>
+> Our use cases don't require heavy uses of invitation links.
+Have use cases that require a heavy use of invitiation links?
+Open an issue and we'd love to optimize Usher 🏃.

 ## Current Features
 - 🔐 **Token generation**: Create invitation with a single API call